matt-42/silicon/_docs/0welcome.md

   - __Automatic dependency injection and middlewares__

     A remote procedure can request access to one or several middlewares.
-They provide access to external data like a session, connection to a database, another webservice, or anything else that needs to be initialized before each api call.
+Middlewares provide access to external data like a session, connection to a database, another webservice, or anything else that needs to be initialized before each API call.
 Middlewares may depend on each other, leading to a middleware dependency graph automatically resolved at compile time.

   - __Automatic validation, serialization and deserialization of messages__

-    The IOD static introspection on api arguments and return types enable the implementation of ultra fast parsers and encoders generated at compile time and specialized for each message type.
-It also allows automatic validation of API arguments: the request do not reach the api until it contains all the required arguments.
+    The IOD static introspection on API arguments and return types enable the implementation of ultra fast message parsers and encoders generated at compile time and specialized for each message structure.
+It also allows automatic validation of API
+    arguments: the request do not reach the API until it contains all the required arguments.

   - __Flexible__